wso2/docs-is/en/docs/learn/configuring-saml2-web-single-sign-on.md

     <td><strong>Certificate Alias</strong></td>
     <td><div class="content-wrapper">
     <p class="admonition-title">Tip</p>
-    <p>From WSO2 IS 5.12.0 onwards, the <strong>Certificate Alias</strong> option would be hidden from the application
+    <p>From WSO2 IS 5.12.0 onwards, the <strong>Certificate Alias</strong> option is hidden from the application
      configurations.
 To enable the <strong>Certificate Alias</strong> option in the console UI, add the following configuration to the <code>                &lt;IS_HOME&gt;/repository/deployment.toml</code>.